One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Cyclicity

 The first definition is purely syntactic: it only involves the clauses of the formula and what they contain; it does not even mention models or implications.
 The second is purely semantical: it only involves entailments, and does not mention any clause of the formula or its variables; it could as well be defined from a set of models instead of a formula.

-The difference glows on redundant clauses.
+The difference is evident on redundant clauses.
 The first definition makes an edge from $a$ to $b$ out of a clause $acd \rightarrow b$ even when another clause $cd \rightarrow b$ is present.
 The second does not because $a$ is redundant in implying $b$.
-These two clauses are already a proof they differ.
-Quod erat demostrandum, they are not the same.
-Yet, they became so when infusing some semantics in the first.
+Yet, they coincide when infusing some semantics in the first.
 The semantical graph of a formula is identical to the syntactical graph of the set of its prime implicates.

 The job of joining the gap between the two definitions is done by primality, which removes redundant clauses like $acd \rightarrow b$ and consequently bars the edge from $a$ to $b$.
 This is proved by the following theorem, where $PI(F)$ is the set of prime implicates of a formula $F$.